 This type of thinking not only puts pressure on you but also puts pressure on the relationship and the expectations you both have.

-A more balanced approach is to aim for a “good enough” approach.
-Be kinder to yourself and your partner when things don’t go to plan, you didn’t have the conversation you wanted or didn’t say the right thing.
+A more balanced approach is to aim for a “good enough” system.
+Be kinder to yourself and your partner when things don’t go to plan, you didn’t have the conversation you wanted, or didn’t say the right thing.